camargoluisenrique/vehicle-price-ai/README.md

 ## Results

-Se obtuvo un modelo capaz de estimar precios con un error razonable para este tipo de dataset.
+A model capable of estimating vehicle prices with a reasonable error for this type of dataset was obtained.

-Más importante que la métrica final, este proyecto me permitió entender:
+More importantly, this project helped me understand:

-- qué variables realmente aportan valor
+- Which variables actually add value
-- cómo se comportan distintos modelos
+- How different models behave
-- dónde aparecen problemas como overfitting
+- Where issues like overfitting appear

 ---

 ## Challenges

-- Overfitting en modelos más complejos
+- Overfitting in more complex models
-- Variables categóricas con alta cardinalidad
+- High cardinality in categorical variables
-- Ruido en el dataset
+- Noise present in the dataset

 ## Future Improvements

-- Feature engineering más profundo
+- More advanced feature engineering
-- Probar modelos como XGBoost o LightGBM
+- Testing models such as XGBoost or LightGBM
-- Mejor validación del modelo
+- Improving model validation

 ---